Alexande92/simpleRestApi/README.md

 - Example of the config file located in config.example.json.

-- Three endpoints for route /user (POST, GET, DELETE)
+- Three endpoints for route /user (POST, GET, PUT).
+POST, PUT Route accepts data in JSON format

 - Sequelize model of User entity for ORM manipulation with data